Discography Ranked: Radiohead

 Since their first album release in 1993, Radiohead has gone from a basic compiling of conventional alternative rock chart music to being one of the most innovative and influential bands in the last 30 years.
 The Oxford-based band has not only changed their sound with every record they’ve put out but has found a way to keep their large audience with them along the journey.
 Whether you’re a fan of Radiohead or not, it’s pretty remarkable what they’ve been able to accomplish since their first album.

 However, just like every other band, some records are a lot better than others.
 In my first installment of Discography Ranked, I’m going to rank all nine of Radiohead’s records from worst to best.
 If you’re disappointed or disagree with my ranking, realize it’s completely subjective and opinion-based.
 I’m no more of an expert than any other arbitrary person.
-Nonetheless, let’s get started.
+Nevertheless, let’s get started.

 9. Pablo Honey (1993)